Chinatown Square: History

 The Chinese American Development Corporation (CADC) was formed on March 30, 1984 for the sole purpose of purchasing and developing the 32 acre site.
 Planning for the development of Chinatown Square has faced many hurdles since the idea's inception.
-The community faced competition for the site from a bid to move the United States Post Office's Main Office from Congress Parkway to the site.
+The community faced competition for the site from a bid to move the United States Postal Service's Main Office from Congress Parkway to the site.
 The Chinese American Civic Council rallied community support against the USPS' plans so that the site could be used to expand Chinatown.
-The turning point came when then Chief of Staff to Senator Paul Simon (D, Illinois), Nancy Chen, lobbied the Senator who intervened on behalf of the Chinese community.
+The turning point came when then chief of staff to Senator Paul Simon (D, Illinois), Nancy Chen, lobbied the Senator who intervened on behalf of the Chinese community.
 The Senator's parents were Presbyterian missionaries in China and he felt a deep sense of community with the Chinese people.

 When environmental contamination was discovered on the site, the development corporation paid for cleanup.